2017 Directors Announced!

 For more about The Full Monty, click here.

 ASGT audiences will remember Darnell Patrick Morris as the director of …Spelling Bee (2010), Hairspray (2011), Avenue Q (2012), and Into the Woods (2013).
 He has been a director, choreographer, and theatre educator in the Washington, DC area for the past decade and recently founded Ovations Theatre, the DC-metro area’s newest musical theatre education and performance program for young people.
 His students have appeared on Broadway and on many local professional stages including Signature Theatre, Arena Stage, Olney Theatre Centre, Woolly Mammoth, and Summer Dinner Theatre.
 His past productions haven been honored with many awards, including the City Paper’s Best of Baltimore (Best Musical 2015: Caroline or Change at Stillpointe Theatre Initiative); Ruby Griffith Awards (Outstanding Achievement in a Musical 2013: Avenue Q at ASGT, and others); the WATCH Award (Outstanding Musical 2013: Ragtime at Kensington Arts Theatre), and BroadwayWorld.com Washington DC Awards (Best Community Theatre Production of a Musical 2013: Ragtime).

 For more about In The Heights, click here.

-ASGT welcomes four new Board members
+ASGT welcomes five new Board members

 - Ashley Gladden, Public Relations Director;